ix-ds-lisbon-s1-2019/week-1-project-gpetrosini/README.md

 Blog is live, poker game executes but it is just missing printing out the players' hands.

-Also needed a bit more explanation in the README or in a blog article explaining the inner workings of the poker_game.py file.
+Blog had everything required (and a nice theme change!), but the explanation of the poker_game.py file could have had just that little bit of extra detail.
+Otherwise everything looks great!